Understanding The Progression Of Frontal Lobe Dementia And Its Effects On The Brain

 The importance of the frontal and temporal lobes in brain function

+Frontotemporal dementia (FTD) primarily affects the frontal and temporal lobes of the brain—regions that are responsible for several vital functions.
 The frontal lobe is generally the largest part of the brain.
-It normally plays a role in various functions in the brain, including movement, behavior, emotions, and decision-making.
+It normally plays a role in various functions in the brain, including those that control movement, behavior, language abilities, emotions, and decision-making.
 It’s sometimes also called the executive area of the brain because it is typically responsible for higher-level functions, such as organizing tasks, planning, and problem-solving.

 The temporal lobe is associated with encoding our memory and processing what we hear.
 It provides the ability to understand the meaning of words and helps you recognize familiar objects and faces.